 You said: This book demonstrates how a young boy learns to think for himself, and shows us how we can, too.
 It’s funny, sweet and sad – sometimes all in the same paragraph.

 Richard C, Twitter

-We said: From the escaped convict lurking in the wild Kent marshes to the eccentric Miss Havisham who has remained in her wedding dress since the day she was jilted, Orphan Pip’s coming of age story is one of Dickens' most memorable and iconic novels.
+We said: From the escaped convict lurking in the wild Kent marshes to the eccentric Miss Havisham who has remained in her wedding dress since the day she was jilted, orphan Pip’s coming of age story is one of Charles Dickens' most memorable and iconic novels.

 You said: This book is not only important as a literary masterpiece and an evocative story - it also has universal appeal as, unfortunately, many children in today's world undergo the same suffering as Pip.

 We said: The perfect read for a cacophonous political moment.
 Joseph Heller’s dizzying masterpiece brilliantly illustrates the way that power is hoarded and wielded like magic, with sleights of hand and rhetorical trickery deployed like weapons to leave normal people baffled and exhausted.

 You said: In my opinion, there is no book that better captures human nature and the futility of conflict.
 You’ll come out the other side angry, uplifted, and crazy.

 34. The Age of Innocence by Edith Wharton (1920)